srowley/activewarehouse/README.md

 ## ActiveWarehouse

-The ActiveWarehouse library provides classes and functions which help with building Data Warehouses using Rails.
+The ActiveWarehouse library provides classes and functions which help with building data warehouses using Rails.

 This is my fork of the project.
 I am just a Ruby/Rails hobbyist, but I have a bit of experience with data warehousing, so I had thought about doing something just like this before I found out about it.

 I will probably make wholesale changes to the tests and the code.
-In particular I'd like to move all the teststo RSpec, just because done well, specs can really document your intent beautifully.
+In particular I'd like to move all the tests to RSpec, just because done well, specs can really document your intent beautifully.
 I also want to add a bit more magic to the generators to make setting up a simple warehouse as easy as it should be.
 I also don't really like all the fixtures setup, so I might see if that can be done with factories instead.

 The rest of this README is an edited version of the original.
 I am also planning to use this fork in a sample project, but it's not worth getting into that yet.